Director, Center for Documentary Studies

 Assistant Director of Development

-Kelsey Favret is the assistant director of development at the Center for Documentary Studies (CDS), where she is responsible for the planning, coordination, and implementation of comprehensive annual giving, engagement and stewardship programs.
+Kelsey Favret (she/her/hers) is the assistant director of development at the Center for Documentary Studies (CDS), where she is responsible for the planning, coordination, and implementation of comprehensive annual giving, engagement, and stewardship programs.

 Emily Foster is the Marketing Director at Full Frame Documentary Film Festival.
 Before joining Full Frame, she held the position of Communications & Press Manager at Milwaukee Film.